Add SCORM content packages to your course

 When a student submits an attempt or completes a SCO or SCORM package, the activity appears in the gradebook.
 You can assign a grade on the Grades & Submissions page or in the gradebook grid.
 Select Post Grade when you're ready to release the grade to the student.

-You can't currently view student attempts for SCORM or SCO content.
+At this time, you can't view student attempts for SCORM or SCO content.
 We're developing additional SCORM grading support for future releases.

 Ready to post grades?
 Post appears next to each grade that you haven't released yet.
 You can choose which grades to post and when.
 Posted grades appear with a Posted message in the column.
 You can also grade all submissions for an item in succession and then select Post all grades to release all grades in one action.